aiidateam/aiida-core/docs/source/howto/plugin_codes.rst

     run(calculation_builder)

-This marks the end of this how-to, and you should now be fully equipped to wrap your own code in an AiiDA plugin.
+This marks the end of this how-to, and you should now be fully equipped to wrap your own code in an AiiDA calculation plugin.
-For further reading, you may want to consult the :ref:`guidelines on plugin design <topics:plugins:guidelines>` or the how to on `packaging plugins <how-to:plugins>`.
+For further reading, you may want to consult the :ref:`guidelines on plugin design <topics:plugins:guidelines>` or the how to on :ref:`packaging plugins <how-to:plugins>`.

 .. todo::